 Regular mattress cleaning ensures that dirt doesn’t engrain itself into your mattress and helps extend your mattress’s life.

-Changing and washing your covers weekly can go a long way in ensuring you won’t be sleeping in your own grime, including body oils, sweat, and dead skin cells.
+Changing and washing your covers weekly can ensure you won’t be sleeping in your own grime, including body oils, sweat, and dead skin cells.

-While you’re at it, it’s also good to check for stains or funky smells underneath the sheets when you change.
+While you’re at it, checking for stains or funky smells underneath the sheets when you change is good.
 It will be like a regular inspection of your foam mattress.

 Preventing spills from penetrating your mattress can save you from the fuss of cleaning stubborn stains.
 Waterproof mattress covers are priced as low as £5, like this quilted mattress protector.